-- The Office of Special Counsel, the Office of the Inspector General, the Office of the Medical Inspector, and the newly established Office of Accountability Review provide strong oversight independent of field organizations within VA. - VA was the first cabinet-level agency to secure certification from the U.S. Office of Special Counsel (OSC) under OSC's 2302(c) Whistleblower Protection Certification Program, which ensures that Federal agencies meet the statutory obligation to inform their workforce about the rights and remedies available to them under the Whistleblower Protection Enhancement Act and related civil service laws. - As of April 2015, VA has worked closely with OSC to provide relief for over 45 VA employees who have filed whistleblower retaliation complaints, including three individuals at the VA Phoenix Health Care System. - The Office of the Inspector General publishes more than 300 reports of investigations and reviews each year either in response to their regular program of organizational review, a specific request from senior VA leaders, or a member of Congress, or in response to a Hotline call alleging improper activity. - The Office of the Medical Inspector, under new leadership, has completed a substantial overhaul of standards and processes to create a strong independent oversight of medical care delivered in VHA. - VA has established the Office of Accountability Review (OAR) to ensure leadership accountability for improprieties related to patient scheduling and
+- The Office of Special Counsel, the Office of the Inspector General, the Office of the Medical Inspector, and the newly established Office of Accountability Review provide strong oversight independent of field organizations within VA. - VA was the first cabinet-level agency to secure certification from the U.S. Office of Special Counsel (OSC) under OSC's 2302(c) Whistleblower Protection Certification Program, which ensures that Federal agencies meet the statutory obligation to inform their workforce about the rights and remedies available to them under the Whistleblower Protection Enhancement Act and related civil service laws. - As of April 2015, VA has worked closely with OSC to provide relief for over 45 VA employees who have filed whistleblower retaliation complaints, including three individuals at the VA Phoenix Health Care System. - The Office of the Inspector General publishes more than 300 reports of investigations and reviews each year either in response to their regular program of organizational review, a specific request from senior VA leaders, or a member of Congress, or in response to a Hotline call alleging improper activity. - Secretary McDonald and Deputy Secretary Gibson have repeatedly said that where wrongdoing is confirmed by our partner agencies such as DEA, FBI and DOJ, as well as local law enforcement, disciplinary actions will be pursued. - As a result of the indictment announced July 17, 2015 by the Department of Justice, VA immediately terminated a Georgia VA employee's access to all of VA's systems and placed the employee on administrative leave.
+VA appreciates the work done by VA's Office of Inspector General and the

-- access to care, whistleblower retaliation, and related matters that impact public trust in VA. - When the IG develops sufficient evidence that a VA employee committed a potential violation of criminal law, the IG initiates a criminal investigation and promptly notifies the Federal Bureau of Investigations of the investigation in accordance with the Attorney General's Guidelines for Offices of Inspector General.
+- U.S. Department of Justice to investigate this case and present the evidence needed to take appropriate action. - The Office of the Medical Inspector, under new leadership, has completed a substantial overhaul of standards and processes to create a strong independent oversight of medical care delivered in VHA. - VA has established the Office of Accountability Review (OAR) to ensure leadership accountability for improprieties related to patient scheduling and access to care, whistleblower retaliation, and related matters that impact public trust in VA. - When the IG develops sufficient evidence that a VA employee committed a potential violation of criminal law, the IG initiates a criminal investigation and promptly notifies the Federal Bureau of Investigations of the investigation in accordance with the Attorney General's Guidelines for Offices of Inspector General.
 In criminal investigations, Federal prosecutors are consulted early to ensure that the allegations, if proven, would be prosecuted.
 In fiscal year 2014, 62 cases investigated by the IG resulted in criminal conviction of a VA employee.